gylu/ka_coding_challenge/README.txt

 * Might be difficult to implement graphs in python: e.g. https://www.python.org/doc/essays/graphs/

 Pros:
-* Perhaps shorter runtime to perform limited_infection
+* Perhaps shorter runtime to perform perform_infection

 BUT, I think for this coding challenege, using an actual database is a more realistic approach.